A simple example of "non-minimal" Pre-Big Bang scenario: Examples of physical models compatible with the PTA signal

-Let us recall, in fact, that the overall shape of the today-observed relic GW spectrum is determined not only by the spectral tilt (controlled by $\b_h$) of the modes amplified during the string phase, but also by many other model-dependent details such as the duration of the pre-bouncing evolution, the bouncing energy scale, the durations of the post-bouncing axion-dominated regime and so on (see Appendix \ref{secC}).
 Hence, for any given couple of values of $\b_h, \b_\sg$, their localisation inside or outside the allowed region of a PTA-compatible spectrum also depends on the variation range of all the other parameters (as illustrated in particular by Fig. 1 of ref. \cite{1})).
-The overall allowed region must of course satisfy, in addition, all existing phenomenological constraints such as the bounds imposed by Big Bang nucleosynthesis \cite{10}, by the CMB observations \cite{32a}, by the present data of the LKV network \cite{31aa} and so on.
-All such conditions have been summarised in Appendix \ref{secC}, but see \cite{1} for an explicit and detailed discussion.
+The overall allowed region must of course satisfy, in addition, all existing phenomenological constraints such as the bounds imposed by Big Bang nucleosynthesis \cite{10}, by the CMB observations \cite{32a}, by the present data of the LKV network \cite{31aa}, by the contribution to the effective number of cosmic relativistic degrees of freedom \cite{ido}, and so on.
+All such conditions have been summarised in Appendix \ref{secC}, but see also \cite{1} for an explicit and detailed discussion.

-It follows, in particular, that when the two pump-field parameters $\b_h, \b_\sg$ are directly related by $S$-duality, and if we apply on one of them the needed constraints, the other one is also automatically constrained.
+Because of these constraints we have in particular that, when the two pump-field parameters $\b_h, \b_\sg$ are directly related by $S$-duality, and if we apply on one of them the needed constraints, the other one is also automatically constrained.
 Conversely, when duality is broken and the two parameters are independent, there is no automatic transmission of constraints, and the allowed range of the two parameters is larger.
 In the first ($S$-dual) case where $\b_h= -\b_\sg$ it turns out, from the results of \cite{1}, that the GW spectral parameter for a scenario compatible with the PTA signal must be confined inside the (rather small) range \beq -0.09 \laq \b_h \laq -0.05. \eeq In the second ($S$-duality broken) case, like for instance the viscous model of the previous section (with $\ti \b_h \not= -\b_\sg$) one finds instead that the spectral parameters must satisfy two independent conditions: \beq -0.08 \laq \ti \b_h \laq 0.05, ~~~~~~~~~~~~~~~ 0.10 \laq \b_{\sg} - \ti \b_h \laq 0.21. \eeq

 In spite of these rather strong conditions, we have found various possible examples of fluid sources, with and without dilatonic charge, with and without viscosity, producing a spectrum of tensor and axion perturbations determined by the pump field parameters satisfying the conditions (\ref{31}) or (\ref{32}).
 In the following subsections we shall present a detailed illustration of simple and physically motivated models of fluid sources compatible with the mentioned constraints, and useful to illustrate the typical properties of the non-minimal scenario.